arnoldrobbins/gt-swt/README.md

 Arnold Robbins remembers that he worked on the C library, and for version 8.1 of the subsystem, the <tt>EOS</tt> character in the subsystem was changed from <tt>-2</tt> to zero, for compatibility with the C compiler.

 Arnold also recalls that Edward J. Hunt converted the <tt>vcg</tt> code generator to generate object code directly, instead of generating assembly code that had to be assembled with PMA (Prime's macro assembler).
-I think he used code written by Scott Lee to do so.
+He thinks Ed used code written by Scott Lee to do so.
 This basically doubled the compilation speed.
-Arnold *thinks* it was his suggestion to make this change, but he no longer remembers for sure.
+Arnold also *thinks* it was his suggestion to make this change, but he no longer remembers for sure.

 ## Links Of Interest